aimeos/aimeos-core/README.md

 ## What is Aimeos core?

+Aimeos is an Open Source
+<a href="https://aimeos.org/tips/ecommerce-framework/">e-commerce framework</a>
-Aimeos is an open source e-commerce framework for web shops consisting of the e-commerce library, the administration interface and different front-ends.
+for online shops consisting of the e-commerce library, the administration interface and different front-ends.
 It's a modular stack that offers an unmatched combination of flexibility and speed.

 Contrary to other web shops, Aimeos is no monolithic application.
 Instead, you have the choice between several user front-ends and you can adapt them to your